IIT-EnergySystemModels/openTEPES/doc/rst/Download.rst

      ``openTEPES_Main``

-Then, four parameters (case, dir, solver, and console log) will be asked for.
+Then, four parameters (case, dir, solver, results, and console log) will be asked for.

 **Remark:** at this step only press enter for each input and openTEPES will be executed with the default parameters.